Self-Supervised Learning-Based Path Planning and Obstacle Avoidance Using PPO and B-Splines in Unknown Environments: Methodology

 and the final target is denoted as $\mathcal{G}_{\text{final}}$.

-Moreover, we train five distinct actor networks, each targeting a different potential normalized target.
+SmartBSP trains five distinct actor networks, each targeting a different potential normalized target.
 In other words, the $C_{\text{dist}}$ component of (\ref{eq1}) represents the distance between the final point of the path and the normalized target.
-Subsequently, the network associated with the normalized target suggests a path.
+Subsequently, the network associated with the normalized target suggests a resulting optimized path.

 However, when the path to the normalized target location is obstructed, the actor fails to propose a collision-free path.
-In such instances, we assume that the robot has encountered either a wall or a non-convex obstacle.
-Although the proposed method does not offer a path for all non-convex obstacles, to address such scenarios, we shift the normalized target from the closest one to the final target to the one with the minimum cost calculated by
+In such instances, it is assumed that the robot has encountered either a wall or a non-convex obstacle.
+The proposed method does not offer a path for all non-convex obstacles.
+To address such scenarios, however, the normalized target is shifted to that with the minimum cost.
+Cost $C_i(\mathcal{S}, \mathcal{A})$ is calculated by

-referred to as the temporary target $\mathcal{G}_{\text{temp}}$.
+This temporary target is denoted as $\mathcal{G}_{\text{temp}}$.
 Here, $C_i, i = 1, \ldots, n$, represents the cost associated with normalized target $i$ as shown in Fig.~\ref{fig5}.
-Note that the set of control points associated with $\mathcal{G}_{\text{temp}}$, is denoted by $\mathcal{A}_{\text{temp}}$.
-This adjustment will continue until the normalized target is no longer obstructed.
-Situations where even this adjustment of the goal fails can be categorized into two different types: (1) when all the temporary targets are obstructed, a rare occurrence, particularly when the path update rate is high or the field of view is wide, and (2) when we encounter extreme non-convexities, such as U-shaped obstacles.
-Here, the authors assume that none of these situations would occur.
+The set of control points associated with $\mathcal{G}_{\text{temp}}$, is denoted by $\mathcal{A}_{\text{temp}}$.
+This adjustment (i.e., incorporating $\mathcal{G}_{\text{temp}}$ and $\mathcal{A}_{\text{temp}}$) continues until the normalized target is no longer obstructed.
+The SmartBSP method for obstructed paths is summarized in Algorithm~\ref{alg:path_following}.
+Situations where even this adjustment of the goal fails can be categorized into two different types: (1) when all the temporary targets are obstructed (a rare occurrence, particularly when the path update rate is high or the field of view is wide) and (2) when extreme non-convexities are preset, such as U-shaped obstacles.
+Here, the authors assume that neither of these situations occur.